 How much does it cost to apply?

 University of San Diego’s graduate application fee is $45.
-If you need to request a fee waiver due to financial hardship, please email us at firstname.lastname@example.org.
+If you have any questions regarding the application fee, please email us at email@example.com.

 I have questions about using the online application system.
 Can someone help me?

 Please contact the Office of Graduate Admissions at (619) 260-4524 or firstname.lastname@example.org for support with the online application system.

 How should my recommenders submit their letters of recommendation?